The Lowly Ruling Pen Calligraphy. Letter forms. Asemic Writing. All...Read More

 Calligraphy uses brushes, quills, and ink.
 At around the middle of the 19th century the modern fountain pens came into being.
 In the middle of last year I started to get into fountain pens.
 In the middle of last season, I realized it was time for me to start writing in “cursive” with a fountain pen.
 I thought I’d share my journey.
 At the bottom of this post – I will add some links to people and websites that know so much more than I do.

-My fountain pen experience started years ago with finding an old inexpensive fountain pen around the house from a previous "dweller."
-It was a catridge pen that I cleaned, bought new cartridges for, and started to enjoy the ink and the variation of ink density.
+My fountain pen experience started years ago with finding an old inexpensive fountain pen around the house from a previous “dweller.”
+It was a cartridge pen that I cleaned, bought new cartridges for, and started to enjoy the ink and the variation of ink density.
 The pen worked, but started to leak.
-I tried to fix the leak, but it eventually dislosed its fatel injury.
+I tried to fix the leak, but it eventually disclosed its fatal injury.
 That pen died.

 It was about this time that I realized that the cheap pens at work never would write when I grabbed them to make a work order for a new customer.
 I would throw them in the trash with energy.
 When I got a good pen brand, I would not only keep it close, but I even would buy refills – which often cost as much as the pen.
 Wasteful.

 I decided to get a decent fountain pen.
 The first was a Sheaffer.
 I liked it.
 I lost it.
 Then I replaced it.
 I tried to use some diverse inks, but the pen didn’t work great.
 I bought a Cross, a Parker, Even a Marie Todd.
 They worked ok, but I was hooked by the refilling of the converters instead of cartridges.